alfolio/alfolio.github.io/_posts/2022-09-28-jantar-mantar-module-self-paced.md

 * Marker

 **Instructions:**
-* Have the students set up both the Samrat Yantra and the stick and shadow sundial in a sunny location.
+* Set up both the Samrat Yantra and the stick and shadow sundial in a sunny location.
-* Ask the students to mark the position of the shadow cast by the gnomon on the sundial's face at a specific time of the day (e.g. 12:00 PM).
+* Mark the position of the shadow cast by the gnomon on the sundial's face at a specific time of the day (e.g. 12:00 PM, 12.15 PM..).
-* Have the students record the time shown by the Samrat Yantra at the same time.
+* Take screenshot of shadows shown by the simulation by inputting the cuurent time.
-* Repeat steps 2 and 3 at different times of the day (e.g. 9:00 AM, 3:00 PM).
-* Ask the students to compare the time shown by the Samrat Yantra and the stick and shadow sundial for each time of the day.
-They can use a ruler and a marker to draw a line on a chart paper to represent the time shown by each instrument.
+* Compare the time shown by the Samrat Yantra and the stick and shadow sundial for these times using a ruler and a marker to draw a line on a chart paper to represent the time shown by each instrument.
-* Have the students discuss the differences in the accuracy of the two instruments.
-Ask them to identify factors that might affect the accuracy of each instrument, such as the position of the sun, the Earth's axial tilt, and the latitude of the location.
-* Finally, ask the students to present their findings to the class and share their observations and conclusions.
+* Finally compare these with the screenshots taken.
+* Try to come up with a relation between shadows and time.

 ### 4.0 Assessment and Reward